 In establishing the official name of a building, room or area, the University will give consideration to the names of persons who have rendered distinguished educational or other service or assistance to the University.
 Nominations will be accepted from persons both inside and outside the University Community.
 In accordance with Board of Governors’ policy, an individual nominated for this honor must not have been employed at the University during the three years previous to the selection of the name.
 Additional information is available from the Shepherd University Foundation.

 G. Contracting for Professional Services

 Any purchase orders procuring professional services of individuals or partnerships should have complete accounting information on the purchase order or attached contract.
-Any question relating to types of payments covered by this policy should be directed to the Purchasing Department.
+Any question relating to types of payments covered by this policy should be directed to the Office of Procurement.
 The department maintains records of all such payments and completes the necessary reports for mailing to the government.
 Information copies are mailed to recipients for their personal tax records after the end of the calendar year.

 The institution is required by the Internal Revenue Service and the State of West Virginia to report non-payroll expenditures to individuals and partnerships.

 The government requires name, address, and taxpayer identification number (Social Security or Partnership) for each individual or partnership receiving payments.